-■ Vacuum Clean the Air Inlet Grille / Filter (Fortnightly, or when the Filter Dirty Indicator shows PERMANENT RED)
+■ Vacuum Clean the Air Inlet Grilles / Filters (Fortnightly, or when the Filter Dirty Indicator shows PERMANENT RED)

-With the air curtain switched OFF, a vacuum cleaner with an extension tube and brush attachment at its end should be used to clean the face of the air inlet grille and the filter at the back of the grille.
-This is important to minimise the build-up of dust and lint on the air filter which will affect the performance of the air curtain.
+With the air curtain switched OFF, a vacuum cleaner with an extension tube and brush attachment at its end should be used to clean the face of the air inlet grilles.
+This is important to minimise the build-up of dust and lint on the air filters inside the inlet grilles which will affect the performance of the air curtain.
 This is a simple service task that can be carried out by the Cleaner or Janitor on a weekly basis from floor level without having to access the air curtain at high level.
 This should be done weekly as a regular service task and/or when the Filter Dirty Indicator shows permanent red.